 Computer shortcuts (aka hotkeys) are keys, or a combination of keys, on a computer keyboard that, when pressed, perform a task.
 As with any popular image editor, Aseprite offers the use of keyboard shortcuts to increase the speed and efficiency at which projects can be completed.

-Microsoft Windows, and other GUI operating systems, make it easy to use a traditional mouse to choose, select and take control of each of aspect of Aseprite, but by using the keyboard with your other hand, many of its Tools and settings can be chosen without having to move the mouse pointer away from the actual workspace.
+Microsoft Windows and other GUI operating systems, make it easy to use a traditional mouse to choose, select and take control of each aspect of Aseprite, but by using the keyboard with your other hand, many of its Tools and settings can be chosen without having to move the mouse pointer away from the actual workspace.

 Aseprite’s default keyboard shortcuts